medmac01/legal_ai_pakton/Experiments and Evaluation/README.md

-├── Frontend/                                       # Frontend to display the results of the experiments ├── Qualitative/                                    # Qualitative evaluation methods │   ├── Human Evaluation/                           # Human-based evaluation - survey and results - Section 4.2 of the paper │   └── LLM as a judge - GEVAL/                     # G-EVAL automated evaluation - Section 4.3 of the paper
+├── Frontend/                                       # Frontend to display the results of the experiments ├── Qualitative/                                    # Qualitative evaluation methods │   ├── Human Evaluation/                           # Human-based evaluation - survey and results - Section 4.2 of the paper │   ├── LLM as a judge - GEVAL/                     # G-EVAL automated evaluation - Section 4.3 of the paper
+│   └── Statistical Agreement/                      # Statistical agreement analysis between LLM and human evaluations - Appendix A.3 of the paper
 └── Quantitative/                                   # Quantitative evaluation methods
     ├── Classification Performance - ContractNLI/   # ContractNLI dataset evaluation - Section 4.1.1 of the paper
     └── RAG Performance - LegalBenchRAG/            # LegalBenchRAG dataset evaluation - Section 4.1.2 of the paper